enlightened windows logo

 5. The hinges used on the window

-Most UK-made casement windows use scissor hinges which are steel hinges like the picture shown
+Most UK-made casement windows use scissor hinges which are steel hinges like the pictures below.

 Aluminium window Scissor hinge